St Peter's Collegiate Church: 1660–1848: Decline and demise of the old order

-The Restoration of Charles II automatically brought the restoration of the college at St. Peter's, as the legislation abolishing it was regarded as invalid.
+The Restoration of Charles II automatically brought the restoration of the college at St Peter's, as the legislation abolishing it was regarded as invalid.
 Everything was restored very quickly.
 However, the loss of the records at the hands of Leveson, whose family coincidentally had important claims on college property, was a serious problem for the restored institution and its financial position continued to be weak.
 Cesar Callendrine and Thomas Wren, son of Matthew Wren and prebendary of Willenhall, mounted a legal challenge to Leveson dominance in 1661.
 It quickly ran into problems and Joseph Hall's gains were lost.
 Callendrine was dead by the time the case was finally decided in 1667, with the Court of Chancery dismissing their claim and awarding Robert Leveson costs.

 Leveson sold his Wolverhampton estates to the Earl of Bradford, his nephew, in 1705 and the college went to court again to recover its alienated lands.
 This time the case was dismissed immediately.
 Not until 1811 did the college finally abandon its attempts to recover its property - more than two and a half centuries after its loss.
 Meanwhile, Samuel de l'Angle, a Huguenot who was prebendary of Kinvaston 1684–93, had initiated a Chancery suit to recover his prebendal lands.
 After his death the claim was pursued to a successful conclusion by his son and executor.
 However, all the dependent chapels but Kinvaston were now very poorly funded and unable to attract able or dedicated ministers.
-They were still expected to contribute to the upkeep of St. Peter's and to the expenses of the sacrist, who doggedly defended his income from burials and other rites.
+They were still expected to contribute to the upkeep of St Peter's and to the expenses of the sacrist, who doggedly defended his income from burials and other rites.
 They were now starting to chafe at the bit.
-Bilston revolted against the dean's attempts to impose a curate twice — in 1730 and 1735 — and the congregation elected their own.
+Bilston revolted against the dean's attempts to impose a curate twice – in 1730 and 1735 – and the congregation elected their own.

 The population of Wolverhampton itself and of the towns to the east was growing rapidly as manufacturing took hold.
 Peniston Booth, a dean who actually spent some of his time at the deanery house in Wolverhampton, was sufficiently in touch with opinion to authorise the building of new chapels of ease at Wednesfield, Willenhall and Bilston.
 With considerably more persuasion, and after a major public campaign fronted by Lord Grey, he acquiesced in the building of a new chapel of ease in Wolverhampton itself.
-It was authorised by a private Act of Parliament in 1755, and the fine Neo-Classical St John's Church, Wolverhampton quickly rose on a site enclosed in a square to the south of St. Peter's.
+It was authorised by an act of Parliament, the Wolverhampton Chapel Act 1755 (28 Geo.
+2. c.
+34), and the fine Neo-Classical St John's Church, Wolverhampton quickly rose on a site enclosed in a square to the south of St Peter's.